Groxx/adblock_annoyances/README.md

 On mobile:
 - Install [Firefox](https://www.mozilla.org/en-US/firefox/mobile/), it can use extensions.
 - Install an adblock-like plugin.
-I personally use [uBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/) but any should work.
+I personally use [uBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/) (for no real reason) but any should work.
 - Tap on the "...", go to Add-ons -> that ad blocker -> options.
 - Add the URL above to the custom filters list.
   - In uBlock Origin, go to the "Filter lists" tab, and scroll to the bottom.
 There's a "Custom" section.
 Tap the tiny "Import..." box and paste in the URL above.